safe-global/safe-docs/safe-core-api/safe-transaction-service.md

 The following endpoints let us propose a transaction and collect every confirmation (offchain signatures):

-- `POST /v1/safes/{address}/multisig-transactions/`: Create a new transaction.
+- `POST /v1/safes/{address}/multisig-transactions/`: Creates a new transaction.
 Requires at least one signature.
-- `POST /v1/multisig-transactions/{safe_tx_hash}/confirmations/`: Add a new confirmation.
+- `POST /v1/multisig-transactions/{safe_tx_hash}/confirmations/`: Adds a new confirmation.
 Needs `safe_tx_hash`.
-- `GET /v1/multisig-transactions/{safe_tx_hash}/`: Return all the multisig transaction information.
+- `GET /v1/multisig-transactions/{safe_tx_hash}/`: Returns all the multisig transaction information.
-- `GET /v1/multisig-transactions/{safe_tx_hash}/confirmations/`: Return the list of all confirmations to a multisig transaction.
+- `GET /v1/multisig-transactions/{safe_tx_hash}/confirmations/`: Returns the list of all confirmations to a multisig transaction.

 The following sequence diagram shows a use case for a Safe shared by Alice and Bob where at least one confirmation for each one is required: